Eutropios/WarMAC/docs/source/index.rst

    command-line Python script that can calculate the average market price of any tradeable item in Warframe.
-It does this by retrieving orders of a specific item from the fan website `Warframe Market <https://warframe.market/>`_, and then calculates then average buy or sell price of that item.
+It does this by retrieving orders of a specific item from the fan website `Warframe Market <https://warframe.market/>`_, and then calculates the average buy or sell price of that item.

 |  WarMAC currently supports all Python versions 3.8 to 3.12 inclusive.